itsJamilAhmed/LatencyPingPong/README.md

 In that deployment a single pinger program is running on a 5-second ping period, with 9 simultaneous ponger instances deployed across the three regions of US-East, UK and Singapore, in the three public cloud providers of AWS, Azure and Google.

+### Node Names and Node Groups
+The program has the concept of a node name and node-group to identify each pinger or ponger instance.
+In the default case, the node name is taken to be the hostname and the node-group is the value `Common`.
+This means that all pongers are in the same group and when their arrival ranking is determined for the Summary message, they are all in the same 'competition group'.

+In the example deployment above with 9 pongers, the pongers in each country are in competition with each other, but not with pongers in another country.
+Therefore it can be considered that there are three racing groups to configure, with node-group names of `US`, `UK` and `SG` selected used to represent the country they are deployed in.

+Then within each node-group, there are three nodes to represent the three cloud providers available per country.
+Therefore the node names are `AWS`, `Azure` and `Google`, repeated across the three node-groups of `US`, `UK` and `SG`.

 ## Checking out and build instructions